-While drinking small amounts of alcohol does not cause facial abnormalities; it may cause behavioral issues, or lead to lower intelligence.
-There is no known safe amount or safe time to drink alcohol during pregnancy.
-After all, every drop of alcohol that you drink will find its way to Your Baby .
+While drinking small amounts of alcohol does not cause facial abnormalities – it may cause behavioral issues or lower intelligence.
+There is not a recommended amount or period to drink alcohol during pregnancy.
+After all, every drop of alcohol that you drink will find its way to Your Child .

 What to do if I did drink?

-The most important thing is that you have completely stopped drinking after learning about your pregnancy.
-Your Baby will be thankful for every drop you spare from today onwards.
-It’s not that one drink does the damage, but every additional drop of alcohol affects the wellbeing of little Your Baby today and forever.
+The most important thing is that you have completely stopped drinking after learning that you are pregnant.
+Your Child will be thankful for every drop you spare from today onwards.
+It’s not that one drink does the damage, but every additional drop of alcohol will affect the wellbeing of little Your Child today and forever.

 Some suggestions to help you stop drinking alcohol